petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

    ![Select any of the available categories and customize your Style Book.](./using-a-style-book-to-standardize-site-appearance/images/02.png)

-   These options come from the theme being used for your Site.
+   These options come from the theme being used for your site.
 See the [default Classic theme categories](#default-classic-theme-categories) for more information on the categories available for the default Classic theme.

 1. Customize any of the provided fields given under the chosen category.
 Color fields specifically give you [multiple ways to choose a color](#customizing-your-style-book-s-colors).